-At the July 20, 2020, Planning Commission meeting, City Staff provided an overview of the public comment themes that had been received to date and staff's responses to them.
+At the July 20, 2020, Planning Commission meeting, City Staff provided an overview of the public comment themes that had been received up until that time and staff's responses to them.
 Staff responses to comment themes are attached.
 The primary concerns raised focused on:

-- Housing Supply, Shortage, and Affordability
+• Housing Supply, Shortage, and Affordability

 - Neighborhood Character/Design Review

 - Compatibility and Scale of New Structures

 - Parking

 - Traffic and Schools

 - Infill and Housing Variety

 - Tear Downs

 - Other/Miscellaneous